|

 Sacsofi -- James Makubuya -- Curriculum Vitae

 Dr. James K. Makubuya, Ph.D.
-(Ethnomusicology)

-Associate Professor of Music, Wabash College, Crawfordsville, Indiana, USA
+Associate Professor of Music, Wabash College, Crawfordsville,

-'SACSOFI' is my official logo for this personal website.
+'SACSOFI' is my official logo for

-The logo is derived from the key terms that articulate the principal themes of this site.
-It stands for the
+The logo is derived from the key terms that articulate the principal

-"Study and Appreciation of the Cultural Significance Of Folk Instruments."
+of the Cultural Significance

-My website is one of several fora I use to share my past, present, and on-going analytical study of the
+My website is one of several fora I use to share my past,

 significant role folk instruments play in folk societies.